efremov1799/F-Point/README.md

 The repository alos contains a brief report [AnalytPerforRepor.pdf](https://github.com/efremov1799/F-Point/blob/main/AnalytPerforRepor.pdf) of analytical performance of F-Point method evaluated on artificial quality control samples.

 ## F-Point pilot clinical evaluation data;
 The repository also contains [folder](https://github.com/efremov1799/F-Point/tree/main/SDTM_Clinical_Eval) with data from clinical evaluation period of F-Point.
 The data is standardised in order to comply with SDTM model.
 The define version is 1-0-0, and the corresponding [XML file](https://github.com/efremov1799/F-Point/blob/main/SDTM_Clinical_Eval/define.xml) can be viewed in, e.g., Internet Explorer.
 There are 3 domains, namely LB, MH, DM that contain Laboratory Obervations, Medical History and Demographics data respectively.
+In addition, the repository contains pdf docoment [ClinPerformStud.pdf](https://github.com/efremov1799/F-Point/blob/main/ClinPerformStud.pdf) that summarizes key findings from F-Point clinical evaluation study.